Is there actually a work-life balance? Blackstone CEO agrees it's 'tough to do'

 But is it even possible in this digital day and age?

-If you ask Stephen Schwarzman, chairman, CEO and co-founder of the largest alternative investment firm in the world, Blackstone, he admits that it's a goal that is hard to achieve, but there's ways to try.
+If you ask Stephen Schwarzman, chairman, CEO and co-founder of the largest alternative investment firm in the world, Blackstone, he admits that it's a goal that is hard to achieve, but there are ways to try.

-"Well, work-life balance is good or articles, but it's tough to do," Schwarzman told FOX Business.
+"Well, work-life balance is good for articles, but it's tough to do," Schwarzman told FOX Business.

 He knows some ways people can try to maximize their time outside of the office, like volunteering and making sure you take all your vacation time.